Home » Student ResourcesMenu

 If you have any questions about your degree progress that are not answered here, please contact Amber Deets from the Graduate Office or your faculty advisor for assistance.

-Although grades of C+, C and C- are below the graduate standard, up to eight hours may be counted as credit toward a master’s degree if the course(s) was/were taken through Western Oregon University.
+Although grades of C+, C and C- are below the graduate standard, up to eight hours may be counted as credit toward a graduate degree if the course(s) was/were taken through Western Oregon University.
 Grades below a B- cannot be transferred into a WOU graduate program from another accredited university or college.
-A maximum of 15 credits of non-admit graduate coursework can be applied to an endorsement or degree program.
+A maximum of 15 credits of non-degree graduate coursework can be applied to an endorsement or degree program.

 The graduate student must always maintain a B (3.00 GPA) average on the courses fulfilling the degree requirements (courses listed on the student’s graduate program plan of study).
 A department/program can establish more rigorous policies concerning the use of C grades in a degree program and/or overall minimum GPA requirements.
 Grades of D or F indicate unacceptable work and carry no graduate credit.
 A graduate student whose overall GPA falls below 3.00 or receives a grade of D or F must submit a petition with a plan of remediation to the Graduate Studies Committee.
 The petition and plan of remediation must be approved by the student’s adviser or program coordinator.